Updated March 2018. One of the best things about summertime in Calgary is Calaway Park. And they have a NEW birthday party program this year!!

 Cost is often a deciding factor in party bookings, so let’s look at that first.

-- Pizza and drinks – this would cost at least $20 outside the park.
+- 2 large pizzas and 10 canned drinks – this would cost at least $20 outside the park.

-- Birthday hats and prizes for all guests – let’s say this is another $20.
+- Birthday prizes for all guests – let’s say this is another $20.

 - A party host who will take care of set-up AND clean-up for you – priceless.